 Auto Insurance Premium Trends

-• Telematics-based policies, which use driver behavior data, grew by 18% in 2024, allowing safer drivers to reduce their premiums by up to 30%.
+• Telematics-based policies grew by 18% in 2025, enabling safer drivers to reduce premiums by up to 30%.

-• Usage-based insurance (UBI) policies, often linked to mileage, saw a 12% increase in adoption, especially among urban drivers who drive less frequently.
+• Usage-based insurance (UBI) adoption increased by 12%, particularly among urban drivers who drive less frequently.

-• Bundling discounts (combining auto and home insurance) offer savings of up to 20%, with more consumers opting for package deals.
+• Bundling discounts for combining auto and home insurance offer savings up to 30%, with more consumers opting for package deals.

-• Pay-per-mile insurance gained traction in 2024, particularly for low-mileage drivers, who saved an average of $500 annually compared to traditional policies.
+• Pay-per-mile insurance gained traction in 2025, allowing low-mileage drivers to save an average of $500 annually compared to traditional policies.

-• Premiums for rideshare drivers (Uber, Lyft) increased by 8% due to the added risk of commercial use, pushing more drivers toward specialized rideshare insurance.
+• Premiums for rideshare drivers (Uber, Lyft) increased by 28% due to the added risk of commercial use, prompting more drivers to seek specialized rideshare insurance.

-• Climate-related risks prompted a 6% rise in premiums for drivers in flood-prone or wildfire-affected areas.
+• Climate-related risks led to a 6% rise in premiums for drivers in flood-prone or wildfire-affected areas.

-• Advanced driver-assistance systems (ADAS), such as lane departure warnings and automatic braking, helped reduce premiums by an average of 5-10%, as these technologies lower the likelihood of accidents.
+• Advanced driver-assistance systems (ADAS), such as lane departure warnings and automatic braking, contributed to premium reductions averaging 5–10%, as these technologies lower accident likelihood.

 Impact of Electric Vehicles on Insurance Costs